toedue/GIT/README.md

 Git is great when you work with others.
 Each person can work on their own piece of the code without breaking what others are doing.

 How it works: Git has smart rules to help put everyone's separate work together.
 If two people change the same line of code, Git will point it out and ask them to fix the small conflict before saving the final version.
 This stops people from accidentally deleting or writing over each other's work.

+## Git vs. GitHub
+### .
+Git is the tool you use on your own computer (local).

+### .
+GitHub is a website where you keep your Git projects online (in the cloud).

+### .
+GitHub helps you share your projects and work with others (collaborate).

+### .
+On GitHub, you can check code (review) and find problems (trace issues).

+## 1. Git (The Tool)
+Think of Git as the software you install on your laptop.
+It's the engine that does the actual work of saving versions and tracking changes.

+Key Idea: It handles the whole "time machine" process locally (only on your machine).

+## 2. GitHub (The Platform)
+GitHub is like a giant online filing cabinet or a social network for coders.
+It is a specific website (a platform) that holds all the projects you manage with Git.

+Why use it?

+Backup: Your work is safe online if your computer breaks.

+Sharing: It gives you a web link so others can see and get your project.

+## 3. Online Collaboration and Features
+Because your project is on GitHub's website (the cloud), it is easy for teams to work together.

+Collaborate: People around the world can see and suggest changes to your code.

+Review Code: Team members can look at new changes before they are added to the main project.

+Trace Issues: This means you can keep a list of bugs (problems) or new features that need to be fixed or added.
+It helps keep the project organized.